IntermediatePerformance & CWV

 What happens if the cache doesn't revalidate?

 If the cache doesn't revalidate, it risks serving outdated content, which can negatively impact user trust and site credibility.
+This can lead to a poor user experience, especially for sites where timely information is crucial, such as news or finance.

 Is must-revalidate suitable for all content?

 No. It is best used for content that requires frequent updates while avoiding unnecessary server strain for static resources.
+For static content, other directives like 'Cache-Control: max-age' may be more appropriate to enhance performance without compromising freshness.

 How does must-revalidate affect load times?

 It may increase load times as each request requires a check with the server, but it ensures that the data remains current and accurate.
+This trade-off is often worth it for dynamic content where accuracy is critical, as it can prevent the display of stale information.

 📝 Key Takeaways